+The 21 Montauk is equipped with a mechanical throttle and shift control unit mounted on the console directly starboard of the steering wheel.
 The control must be in the "NEUTRAL" position to start your engine.
 Neutral is the most upright position of the control unit and acts as an idle, the propeller is not rotating.
-There is a "throttle only" button at the center of the throttle control that when depressed will disengage the shifting mechanism and will allow you to operate the throttle without engaging the propeller.
-This button will automatically engage the shifting mechanism once the throttle control has been moved back to its center position (you will hear and feel a click when it is engaged).
+There is a "throttle only" button at the center of the throttle control lever (see Figure 2.16.1) that when depressed will disengage the shifting mechanism and will allow you to operate the throttle without engaging the propeller.
+This button will automatically engage the shifting mechanism once the throttle control lever has been moved back to its center position (you will hear and feel a click when it is engaged).
 Moving the lever forward engages the forward gear and then the throttle advance.

 To reverse power, bring the control lever back to engage the reverse gear and increase the reverse thrust.
-The throttle control regulates the RPM of the engine.
+The throttle control lever regulates the RPM of the engine.
 Regulating the RPM of the engine will control the speed of the boat.
+For detailed instructions refer to Chapter 3 • Systems Overview & Operation